 builderbill

-The humble batten doors are sadly falling out of fashion, and yet for centuries they have done a good job.
+These humble doors are sadly falling out of fashion, and yet for centuries they have done a good job.
 Simple to make out of basic materials they are now overlooked for more trendy options.
 But if you want privacy from prying eyes then they are still a cheap option for positions that are in the full weather.

 construction of a batten door.